 Hiring a legal content writer vs hiring a specialized agency

 When it comes to high-quality legal copy, there are benefits to working with both individuals and agencies.
 Certainly, it’s great to work with a knowledgeable legal writer who has a good grasp of SEO.
 You’ll also benefit from communicating directly with one person.
 He or she may have a portfolio, so you can inspect the quality of their work with ease.

-However, for optimum results, it’s best to work with a specialised law firm marketing agency.
+However, for optimum results, it’s best to work with an agency specialised in law firm SEO.
 This simply comes down to resource: the mammoth task of optimising content for search engines is not easy.
 Moreover, there are hundreds of SEO best practices, and it’s difficult for one person to cover them all.

 With a team of people working on your content, you will get a better result that will help it rank much quicker.
 You’ll also have a whole team of specialists working for you, allowing you to publish more content in the same timeframe.